 Receptors and the autonomic nervous system

-It is the balance between the sympathetic and parasympathetic nervous system that keeps our automated body functions working properly
+The balance between the sympathetic and parasympathetic nervous system keeps our automated body functions working properly

 All of the receptors that we will discuss have additional actions that are not listed below, but these extra actions are not essential to your understanding of these receptors as they apply to the prehospital practice of medicine.